Visit Battleground's New Home on Ghost

 TL;DR

-• Posts are written with a “maps-first” approach.
+• Posts are typically written with a “maps-first” approach.
 I create my own custom maps to illustrate voting patterns for every state and district in the country.

 • All posts are written by me, Justin Brown, a newsroom analyst that has worked with publications like The Atlantic, Vox Media and Scientific American.

-For inquiries regarding usage/licensing of map imagery hosted on Battleground, send an email to battlegroundmaps@gmail.com.
+For inquiries send an email to battlegroundmaps@gmail.com.

 What is this?

 Battleground is a blog and newsletter devoted to surveying America’s electoral geography and helping voters understand the political process.
-Avid readers include active voters, civil rights advocates and Hill staffers who are hungry for new insight.
+Avid readers include active voters, civil rights advocates and Hill staffers who are hungry for new insights.

 “I have been hungry for real political insight and analysis for awhile, especially as it pertains to how local and state issues are playing out on the national stage.
 Battleground has been an immensely helpful professional tool for directing political strategy based on great insight and analysis and the visuals have been clutch in reporting out to my teams on this work.”